 Abstract

 Background and Objectives: Over 30 percent of older adult Hispanic immigrants in the U.S. in 2020 were born in the Caribbean countries of Cuba, Dominican Republic, and Puerto Rico.
-We explore heterogeneity in the sociodemographic determinants of healthy aging of immigrants from these under-studied countries, and compare them to those from Mexico.
+We explore heterogeneity in the sociodemographic determinants of healthy aging of immigrants from these under-studied countries and compare them to those from Mexico.

 Research Design and Methods: We compare adults ages 60 and over in these sending countries’ Census data to country-specific immigrant samples in the U.S. American Community Survey.
 We analyze patterns of education, co-residence, and migration timing and assimilation characteristics including language and citizenship.

 Results: Immigrant characteristics and selectivity patterns vary markedly across these countries and by cohort.
-The Caribbean older adult immigrants have substantially higher education and citizenship levels than those from Mexico, but are less likely to be married or live with children.
+Caribbean older adult immigrants have substantially higher education and citizenship levels than those from Mexico, but are less likely to be married or live with children.
 Dominican immigrants are most similar to those from Mexico, but have even stronger positive immigrant selectivity on education.
 These patterns have evolved in recent decades, with rising citizenship and English-speaking among Mexican and Dominican immigrants, and markedly increased education among those both remaining in and immigrating from all four of these countries.

 Discussion and Implications: As these countries and the characteristics of their immigrants have been rapidly changing, it will be valuable to continue understanding changes in their heterogeneous healthy aging patterns.
 This will be enabled by harmonized research such as through the global family of health and retirement studies, including the ongoing Caribbean American Dementia and Aging Study (CADAS).